facebookresearch/anli/mds/start_your_nli_research.md

 - "--eval_frequency": The number of iteration steps between two saved model checkpoints.
 - "--experiment_name": The name of the experiment.
 During training, the checkpoints will be saved in `saved_models/{TRAINING_START_TIME}_[experiment_name]` directory (in the project root).
 So, the name will be an important identifier for finding the saved checkpoints.

 The other arguments should be self-explanatory.
-We recommend you read the code if you are unsure about a specific argument.
+We recommend that you read the code if you are unsure about a specific argument.

 The example scripts `script/example_scripts/train_roberta.sh` and `script/example_scripts/train_xlnet.sh` can be used to reproduce the leaderboard RoBERTa and XLNet results, respectively.
 The scripts were tested on a machine with 8 Tesla V100 (16GB).

-You can try a smaller RoBERTa-base model with `script/example_scripts/train_roberta_small.sh` which can run on single GPU with 12GB memory.
+You can try a smaller RoBERTa-base model with `script/example_scripts/train_roberta_small.sh` which can be run on single GPU with 12GB memory.

-During the training, model checkpoints will be automatically saved in `saved_models` directory.
+During training, model checkpoints will be automatically saved in `saved_models` directory.

 #### Batch Size
 Training batch size might be a factor for performance.
 The actual training batch size can be calculated as `[number_of_nodes](-n)` * `[number_of_gpus_per_node](-g)` * `[per_gpu_train_batch_size]` * `[gradient_accumulation_steps]`.